You’re wondering what the difference between Growth Hacking and digital marketing is? Or what do Growth Hackers do differently from digital marketers?

 In plain English, they produce a product people want.

 Every Marketer can become a Growth Hacker or transform their current tactics into Growth Hacking processes.
-You don’t need to fulfil all requirements at once – baby steps are the first steps towards becoming a Growth Hacker.
+You don’t need to fulfill all requirements at once – baby steps are the first steps towards becoming a Growth Hacker.